 Missoula Art Museum

-Founded in 1975 and accredited by the American Association of Museums since 1987, Missoula Art Museum is emerging as the leading contemporary art museum in the Intermountain West.
-Missoula Art Museum is situated on the traditional, ancestral territories of the Séliš (Salish or “Flathead”) and Ql̓ispé (upper Kalispel or Pend d’Oreille) peoples.
-Missoula Art Museum is committed to respecting the indigenous stewards of the land it occupies.
+About Missoula Art Museum: Founded in 1975 and accredited by the American Association of Museums since 1987, the Missoula Art Museum is emerging as the leading contemporary art museum in the Intermountain West.
+The Missoula Art Museum is situated on the traditional, ancestral territories of the Séliš (Salish or “Flathead”) and Ql̓ispé (upper Kalispel or Pend d’Oreille) peoples.
+The Missoula Art Museum is committed to respecting the Indigenous stewards of the land it occupies.
 Their rich cultures are fundamental to artistic life in Montana and to the work of Missoula Art Museum.
-Missoula Art Museum is a fully accessible, free public museum boasting eight exhibition spaces, a library, and education center in the heart of Missoula’s historic downtown.
+The Missoula Art Museum is a fully accessible, free public museum boasting eight exhibition spaces, a library, and education center in the heart of Missoula’s historic downtown.